 Here’s a graph, detailing our speeds and ping:

-We TorGuard while traveling in East Asia, so we can also confirm that it works in Asia as well!
+We tested TorGuard while traveling in East Asia, so we can also confirm that it works in Asia as well!

 Using Netflix on TorGuard is a different story, and not a good one.